-In September 2014, we borrowed from Xiamen International Bank a one-year bank loan in the amount of RMB30.0 million, which was due in September 2015 and bore a fixed interest rate of 2.585% per annum.
-In relation to this loan, we placed a cash deposit of RMB31.5 million in Xiamen International Bank, the use of which and the related interest of which is restricted by Xiamen International Bank until the loan is fully repaid.
+In October 2014, we borrowed from Xiamen International Bank a one-year bank loan in the amount of RMB60.0 million, which is due in October 2015 and bears a fixed interest rate of 2.585% per annum.
+In relation to this loan, we placed a cash deposit of RMB61.9 million in Xiamen International Bank, the use of which and the related interest is restricted by Xiamen International Bank until the loan is fully repaid.